 Sorghum prices have increased significantly in Central and Hiran regions, due to a combination increased demand for cheaper cereals (switching from imported rice to sorghum), of low sorghum cereal supplies, and increased costs associated with bringing cereals from the south into the regions.
 The price of sorghum increased by 48% between January and April '08 (from SoSh6,667 in January to SoSh9,833/kg in April) and 201% higher than the same period last year (SoSh3,267/kg).
-Similarly in Central and Hiran, white maize, which is mainly from Ethiopia, has increased by 32% and 101% between January and April '08 and 167% and 390% higher than the same month of last year.
+Similarly in Central and Hiran, white maize, which is mainly from Ethiopia, has increased by 32% and 101% between January and April '08 and 167% and 390% higher than the same month of last year (Figure 15).

-The increase in price of sorghum and maize has negatively affected terms of trade and are currently not favorable for pastoralists in the region (see Livestock section).
+The increase in price of sorghum and maize has negatively affected terms of trade and are currently not favorable for pastoralists in the region (Figure 16).
 For riverine communities in Hiran, agricultural labour opportunities and production declined with the loss of the expected Deyr off-season production as farmers sold maize plants as fodder for cash in March '08.
 The poor start of the Gu '08 rains and high fuel prices, which increased tractor costs, has lead to reduced areas planted that in turn has further limited access to income for poor households and, therefore, food access.

 Terms of trade for poor households (cereal to labour) has remained stable since January as a result of daily labour rates increasing.
 However, labour opportunities have declined in April in line with the poor rainfall performance of Gu '08.
-Water prices increased throughout the region by 60% between Jan. - April '08 (SoSh 30,000-SoSh 50,000/ 200 litre drum), with the exception of the coastal Deeh and Cowpea Belt areas which received some rains during the second and third dekad of April.
+Water prices increased throughout the region by 60% between Jan. - April '08 (SoSh 30,000-SoSh 50,000/200 litre drum), with the exception of the coastal Deeh and Cowpea Belt areas which received some rains during the second and third dekad of April.

 The long distances to travel in search of water and pasture has weakened livestock, causing poor body conditions and in some cases death.
-In some areas up to 30%-40% of old and young animals have died due to compounding effects of disease, ecto and endo parasites and poor pasture and water accessibility.
-Pastoralists are reported to be killing newly born calves, kids and lambs to save the mothers.
-Pastoralists and agro-pastoralists are required to sell more livestock to allow them to meet additional expenses of water for human use and livestock, as well as food.
-Livestock holdings are declining to below baseline levels.
+In some areas up to 30%-40% of old and